The Online Identity Verification Process

 How can I detect a phishing email pretending to be Social Security?

 - Most emails from Social Security will come from a “.gov" email address.
 If an email address does not end in “.gov”, use caution before opening attachments or clicking on pictures or links in the email.
-Currently, Social Security sends emails from firstname.lastname@example.org, email@example.com, ThankYou@ssa.gov, and DoNotReply@ssa.gov.
+Currently, Social Security sends emails from firstname.lastname@example.org, email@example.com, ThankYou@ssa.gov, DoNotReply@ssa.gov, and echosign.com.